Cielquan/RUlaub/ROADMAP.md

 ## Roadmap

-- Add functions to fill BE state

-- Add tauri command for config update on change in UI overwrite file & set current config back on CMD

 - FE | Add Vac Add dialog

 - FE | Add logic to dis-/enable FAB if no year selected / no DB